Dubai World Cup Night 2025: Preview, Picks & Betting Tips

 The Road to the Kentucky Derby gets real.

-The UAE Derby is a Kentucky Derby prep, and this year’s edition features the winner of the Dubai Road to the Kentucky Derby series — Brotherly Love, trained by Jamie Osborne.
-He’s a half-brother to Heart of Honor, who went agonizingly close in this race 12 months ago, losing by a nose.
-Both will be ridden by Saffie Osborne, who has an opportunity to become the first female jockey to win at the Dubai World Cup meeting.
-Japan has won the UAE Derby four years running and sends Pyromancer and Wonder Dean again this year.
-Wonder Dean finished fourth in the Saudi Derby last start and is reported moving well.
+The UAE Derby is a Kentucky Derby prep, and this year's edition features the winner of the Dubai Road to the Kentucky Derby series — Brotherly Love, trained by Jamie Osborne.
+He won the 1900m lead-up with ease and is a half-brother to Heart of Honor, who went agonizingly close in this race 12 months ago, losing by a nose.
+Both are sons of Chilean Group 1 winner Ruby Love, and both will be ridden by Saffie Osborne, who has an opportunity to become the first female jockey to win at the Dubai World Cup meeting.

 $1,000,000 Group 2 Dubai Gold Cup (Sponsored by Al Tayer Motors)